 Your surgeon will make a small cut on the palm of your hand.
-They will cut the tight ligament (called the flexor retinaculum) that forms the roof of the carpal tunnel.
+They will cut the tight ligament (the flexor retinaculum) that forms the roof of the carpal tunnel.
 This stops the nerve being compressed.

 What complications can happen?